Wagner Ribeiro (footballer)

 Wagner Renan Ribeiro (born 14 November 1987, in Vukovar) is a Croatian retired footballer.

 Career

-The midfielder played professional for Panionios F.C. in the Greek Super League.
+The midfielder played professional for Panionios in the Super League Greece.

 In the 2010–11 season of the Qatar Stars League, Wagner saved his team, Al Ahli from getting relegated, first by scoring the only goal against Al-Sailiya in the pre-relegation playoff, and then by scoring a hat trick against Al Shamal in the relegation playoff.